petemiron/treppert/README.md

 uses trello to create a listing of:

 - simple display of all cards on a board.
-- cards without due dates.
+- cards without due dates in a list.
-- members of board without in cards in a specific list.
+- members of board without cards in a specific list.

 depends on
 ==========